stephyraju/comic-character-dashboard/README.md

   The single page datadashbord illustrates the original data from ['FiveThirtyEight Comic Characters Dataset'](https://fivethirtyeight.com/features/women-in-comic-books/) in a way that users can easily understand and analyse the content.

-  The page uses Javascript libraries D3.js, Dc.js and crossfilter.js in order to present interconnected and dynamic graphs.
+  The page uses Javascript libraries D3.js, DC.js and crossfilter.js in order to present interconnected and dynamic graphs.

-  The site contains barcharts, piecharts ,scatterplot and a table which has all the list of characters.
+  The site contains barcharts, piecharts ,scatterplot and a table which has all the list of characters.All the charts are connected and presented in a way that the users can easily analyse the data and get the required information.

   The current deployed version can be accessed at: [https://stephyraju.github.io/comic-character-dashboard/](https://stephyraju.github.io/comic-character-dashboard/)